adrianhhong/fake-ecommerce/README.md

 - Search for a product
 - View user's cart
 - View user profile
-- Edit user profile (note: this does not update any database but does send a PATCH request and receive a response from the Fake Store API)
+- Edit user profile (note: this does not update any database but does send a PATCH request and receives a response from the Fake Store API)

 ## Installation and Usage